Afghan peace talks should rotate among countries, envoy says amid stall | Law-Order

 Ambassador Javid Ahmad told Reuters peace talks should not be held in one fixed location, but rotate among venues in Europe, Asia, the Middle East or Afghanistan itself.
 The Taliban, which opened an office in Qatar in 2013, was too "comfortable" there, he said.
 "We want the Taliban to get out of their comfort zone."

-Qatar's state communications office did not immediately respond to an emailed request for comment.
-Qatar foreign ministry special envoy Mutlaq al-Qahtani told Reuters last month the Gulf state wanted to see a reduction in violence that could lead to continued peace and security.
+"The fact that representatives of the Afghan government and the Taliban are still at the table shows that the negotiations are working," it said.
 Russia will hold a conference on Afghanistan this week, while Turkey hosts talks next month as the United States seeks to shake up the process, proposing an interim administration.

 Former U.S. President Donald Trump's administration signed a troop withdrawal deal with the Taliban in February 2020 under which all international forces were expected to leave the country by May 1.
 However, violence has risen and NATO officials say some conditions of the deal, including the Taliban cutting ties with international militant groups, have not been met, which the Taliban disputes.